 - 4 soft Boiled Eggs, peeled and marinated in soy sauce

 - 1/2 a pack of Lap Cheong (Chinese sausage)

 - 1/2 block of Fish Cake (Kamaboko)

 - 1 pack white beech mushroom (or enoki)

-Step Two: add the dashi, soy sauce; half of the green onions and seaweed let it simmer and reduce until the rest is ready.
+- Add the dashi, soy sauce; half of the green onions (white part), and seaweed let it simmer and reduce until the rest is ready.

-Step One: In a pan, sauté the sliced lap cheong until it's golden brown and set aside.
+- In a pan, sauté the sliced lap Cheong until it's golden brown and set aside.

-Step Two: Slice bok choy in half-length wise and place cut side down in the in the lap cheong drippings.
+- Slice bok choy in half-length wise and place cut side down in the lap Cheong drippings.
 Cook until the bok choy is tender and browned on one side (if you need, add a little stock to the pan and cover to steam them a little to help finish them off).

-Step three: At the bottom of the bowl, add 1/4 of the noodles then cover with hot broth.
-Add the lap cheong, bok choy, green onions, peeled and cut in half eggs, sliced fish cake, and sesame seeds then top off with sriracha, and sesame oil to taste.
+- At the bottom of the bowl, add 1/4 of the noodles then cover with hot broth.
+Add the lap Cheong, bok choy, green onions, peeled and cut in half eggs, sliced fish cake, and sesame seeds then top off with sriracha, and sesame oil to taste.

 Other Toppings that are equally amazing!